slatedocs/slate/source/includes/_banks.md

 ## Create business user profile

 Prerequisite is that personal user profile has been created.
-To onboard businesses, also business user profile has to be created.
+To on-board businesses, also business user profile has to be created.

 Similar two steps apply: